ystrem/BrowserNode/README.md

 ## Hardware requirements:

-- Some this like Cloud VPS 4C from Contabo should be fine.
+- Something like Cloud VPS 4C from Contabo should be fine.

 Here’s an alternative method to install and run Chromium using Docker, based on the `lscr.io/linuxserver/chromium:latest` image: